Unarchigal: Plot

 Muthu is an 18-year-old simpleton who works in a small village.
 He is sexually harassed by his landlord's sister, a widow.
 Unable to bear it any longer, Muthu goes to Madras.
 However, he is again harassed in a similar way by people whom he meets.
 He finds work at a hotel as a room boy where he meets Maragadham, a prostitute.
 He then rescues her once from a raid.
 After he saves her, she develops a soft spot towards him.
-He lives in Maragadham's house as a servant but later is thrown away from her home.
+He lives in Maragadham's house as a servant but later is thrown out of her home.
 In the end Muthu gets affected by an STD and is shown in a hospital being treated by a doctor and eventually dies.